nateGeorge/IDmyDog/README.md

 ```
 git update-index --assume-unchanged scrape-ims/credentials.cred
 ```
-to make sure you're not uploading your api key and custom search id to GitHub.
+from the 'IDmyDog' home directory to make sure you're not uploading your api key and custom search id to GitHub.